Golden Grove (1793 ship)

 Golden Grove was launched at Southampton in 1783, but probably under another name.
-In 1794 she was a slave ship.
+In 1794 she was a slave ship in the triangular trade in enslaved people.
 Under new ownership she wrecked in late 1795.
+Her loss gave rise to case on insurance still quoted at least some 70 years later.

 Career

 Although Golden Grove was launched in 1783, she does not appear in Lloyd's Register until 1793.
 At that time her master was Proudfoot, her owner was (Richard) Miles, and her trade was London–Africa.

 Captain John Mead Proudfoot received a letter of marque on 8 October 1793.
-Golden Grove left London on 7 November 1793, bound for Bight of Benin.
+Golden Grove left London on 7 November 1793, bound for the Bight of Benin.
+In 1793, 68 British vessels sailed from British ports on voyages to transport enslaved people.

 On 12 December Golden Grove was "all well" and under convoy of the sloop HMS Bulldog at 34°34′N 16°4′W, i.e., about 100 miles NNE of Madeira.
-Proudfood commenced gathering slaves on 18 January 1794.
-She gathered them at Cape Coast Castle, Anomabu, and Popo.
+Proudfood commenced acquiring captives on 18 January 1794.
+Proudfoot acquired them at Cape Coast Castle, Anomabu, and Popo.
 Golden Grove sailed from Africa on 14 April, and arrived at Kingston, Jamaica, on 5 June.
-She had embarked 416 slaves and she landed 415, having suffered only one slave death en route, an astonishingly low death toll for the route.
+She had embarked 416 captives and she arrived with 415, having suffered only one captive death en route, an astonishingly low death toll for the route.
 She arrived back in England on 3 October.

 Lloyd's Register for 1796 shows Golden Grove's master changing from Proudfoot to "W. H_dg__n", her owner to Wood, and her trade to London—"StK__ts".